 But here is the question to ask yourself when in doubt about someone – tune into them and ask:

-Would I trust this person with my treasures? – for example: my children, my money and my treasured possessions.
+Would I trust this person with my treasures? – for example: my children, my money or my treasured possessions.

 Your instincts in response to that question are very revealing and this is the most basic and usually the most reliable form of intuition a person can have.